-The Board considers that all of the Non-Executive Directors are of sufficient competence and calibre to add strength and objectivity to its activities and bring considerable experience in operational and financial development of mobile applications services.
-Directors' biographies are set out on page 10.
+The Board considers that the Non-Executive Director is of sufficient competence and calibre to add strength and objectivity to its activities and bring considerable experience in operational and financial development of mobile applications services.
+Directors' biographies are set out on page 8.